Recently, USA Today reported a story called “Banks, Bitcoin, bond funds: Where is your money safe in an era of cyberattacks?”

-1. Use a hardware wallet, or some other cold storage device, to store any cryptocurrency you plan on holding long term.
-A hardware wallet and other cold storage devices put a barrier between your crypto and the internet.
-They will be secured by a private key, which you will have to safeguard somewhere offline.
+- Use a wallet with the private key (aka the recovery phrase) to store any cryptocurrency you plan on holding long term.
+The Abra wallet is one such wallet which puts a barrier between your crypto and the hacker.
+The Abra wallet is be secured by a private key (recovery phrase), which you will have to safeguard somewhere offline.

 5.Use a virtual phone number that has strong authentication and 2FA that does not use SMS.

 6.Don’t let any third party know details when they are helping transition your old device to a new device.
 Many SIM hacks are conducted by company insiders who use personal details to port your device.

 SIM hacks are only becoming more common.
 People using their mobile phone number as a key piece of security information in combination with the fact that more and more valuable assets (like crypto) are being stored in digital domains, which is providing the perfect conditions for fraud and theft.